Do you really know your Google rep?

 Ordering a burger at McDonald's or a popcorn at a movie theatre, how often are you asked to upgrade to a combo?
 We don't begrudge these folks for trying to "sell" while taking our order.

 Bringing it to B2B examples, think of any SaaS sales rep you've dealt with.
 They book a meeting with you, do product demos, answer your troubleshooting questions... and ultimately, are trying to sell you (and upsell you) on buying their product.
-They'll periodically email you to "just to check in" or "have you heard about this new feature" the way Google reps are all over AAR & Performance Max right now.
+They'll periodically email you to "just to check in" or "have you heard about this new feature" the way Google reps are all over broad match keywords and auto-apply recommendations and Performance Max.

 Yes, Google employs a large, diversified sales team to work with businesses, agencies and marketers, help them achieve their goals, and in turn, help Google achieve its goals.

-Since the following thread got a little attention on Twitter, here's a breakdown of those various sales teams, and my opinion on what it means for YOU, as someone who works with Google.
+Whether you're interviewing for a job at Google, or you just got an introductory email from a rep and are wondering whether you'd like to reply, here's a breakdown of those various sales teams, and my opinion on what it means for YOU, as someone who works with Google or wants to work at Google.

 This is based on my personal experience working at Google from 2015-2021.

 I worked in LCS, where the top spenders reside.
 Because I know you're going to ask, no, there's no "threshold number" you need to hit in order to "get into" LCS.
-Those decisions are made annually, and are based on... well, I don't want to get in trouble, so just take my word for it: ad spend isn't the only thing that matters.
+Those decisions are made annually, and are based on spend, yes, but also on growth potential and other factors.

 GCS is the scaled solutions part of Google Ads sales.
 Emphasis on scaled.
 Within GCS there are dozens of different teams, levels, programs, etc. but ultimately, when you're in GCS, you will be assigned to a Google team that oversees anywhere from dozens to hundreds clients.